JioBautista/my-fitness-plus/README.md

 - Start modal box component for programs component

 01/23/2024
-- Finish programs and modal box component
+- Finish programs and modal box component [Not complete]
-- Work on nutrition component and start looking for nutrition API
+- Work on nutrition component and start looking for nutrition API [Not complete]